Los Bitchos

 Los Bitchos is a pan-continental band based in London, England.
-The band consists of Western Australian-born Serra Petale (guitar), Uruguayan Agustina Ruiz (keytar, synthesisers), Swede Josefine Jonsson (bass guitar), and South London-born Nic Crawshaw (drums, percussion).
+The band consists of Western Australian-born Serra Petale (guitar), Swede Josefine Jonsson (bass guitar), and South London-born Nic Crawshaw (drums, percussion).
 They predominantly play instrumental music in the style of cumbia from the 1970s and 1980s.

 Career and sound

 Los Bitchos was formed in London in 2017.
-Describing the band's sound, guitarist Serra Petale said "I wanted to sound like Van Halen and Cocteau Twins – but from Turkey", with the band also crediting influences from Petale's mother's 1970s Anatolian rock records, Ruiz' Latin-American music collection, Madonna's "La Isla Bonita" period, "out of control pop" from Jonsson, and punk thanks to Crawshaw's time drumming in various punk bands.
+Describing the band's sound, guitarist Serra Petale said "I wanted to sound like Van Halen and Cocteau Twins – but from Turkey", with the band also crediting influences from Petale's mother's 1970s Anatolian rock records, keyboardist Agustina Ruiz's Latin-American music collection, Madonna's "La Isla Bonita" period, "out of control pop" from Jonsson, and punk thanks to Crawshaw's time drumming in various punk bands.

 The band went on to early releases with labels Blak Hand Records, Strong Island Recordings and Bad Vibrations.

 In 2019, Franz Ferdinand frontman Alex Kapranos produced their sold-out debut 7" single "Pista (Fresh Start)", described as sounding like "William Onyeabor discovering cumbia".

 The band's debut KEXP session, filmed at Trans Musicales Festival, was released on 7 March 2020.
 During the COVID lockdowns that followed shortly afterwards, the video gained traction on YouTube, attracting worldwide attention and amassing over 2 million views.
 This was followed by a self-released seven-inch "The Link Is About to Die" in 2020.

 In July 2021, Los Bitchos featured on the track "Erkilet Güzeli" by Turkish band Altın Gün.

 They reunited with Alex Kapranos to record their debut album Let the Festivities Begin!, which was released by City Slang in February 2022 alongside a European headline tour.
 Talking of the collaboration, Jonsson said: "We asked him to produce us again, and he brought out the best in us in a really encouraging way," with Petale adding: "He used a lot of his vintage gear, including some cosmic synths that give our songs a bit of added sass".

 They released their debut studio album Let the Festivities Begin! in February 2022, with the songs "Good to Go!", "Las Panteras" and "Pista (Fresh Start)" released as singles beforehand.
 Following the release of their debut record, the band received critical acclaim from the likes of BBC 6 Music, KEXP, Rolling Stone, NME and various other media outlets.

 The band made their TV debut at the Park Stage at Glastonbury in June 2023 as part of the BBC's coverage of the festival.
 In June 2024 the band performed live on France's ARTE TV show Ground Control.

 The band's second album Talkie Talkie was released on 30 August 2024, again via City Slang Records.

-In 2021 Los Bitchos signed a publishing deal with Reservoir Media.
+In 2021, Los Bitchos signed a publishing deal with Reservoir Media.